 Stage 4 - Water in the World

-Investigate Rocky Creek Dam - it's past, present and future.
+Students spend the day investigating our water Catchment at Rocky Creek Dam - it's past, present and future.
 Participate in a walk that highlights the endemic flora and fauna and the Bundjalung uses of the plants- medicinal, nutritional, shelter materials etc. Use different types of maps to connect with the area and learn the techniques of field sketching.
 Take part in Water Quality testing and investigation of abiotic factors both in and out of the rainforest.

 Sites: Rocky Creek Dam, Dunoon.

 Students spend the day investigating at specific sites.
 Discuss the changes in the community past and present.
 Plan and implement a survey and questionnaire to collect data.
 Analyse the effects of change on the environment.
 Take part in a microplastic investigation along transects and beach rubbish collection etc.